Cosmicflows-4: Distances to the Galaxy Hosts of SNe

 There are considerable overlaps between these and the earlier contributions, as is evident if the contributions are summed.
 Diverse light curve fitters are involved.
 Selection cuts differ between programs and analyses could involve different photometry in different passbands but it is reassuring that alternate distance measurements to the same events are in agreement.
-For 200 pairwise comparisons of multiple distance entries to the same SNIa the weighted average difference of 0.063 mag in the modulus was found, about $3\%$ in distance.
-The agreement is considerably less good in the distance estimates to multiple SNIa in the same host.
-Twenty-one hosts have measurements for at least 2 SNIa events, with three such events in NGC\,3417 and four in NGC\,1316 in the Fornax Cluster.
-To avoid issues related to differences in analysis procedures and zero point scaling we consider just the thirteen hosts with multiple events in the SH0ES study \citep{2022ApJ...934L...7R}.
+For 200 pairwise comparisons of multiple distance entries to the same SN Ia the weighted average difference of 0.063 mag in the modulus was found, about $3\%$ in distance.
+The agreement is considerably less good in the distance estimates to multiple SN Ia in the same host.
+Twenty-one hosts have measurements for at least two SN Ia events, with three such events in NGC\,3417 and four in NGC\,1316 in the Fornax Cluster.
+To avoid issues related to differences in analysis procedures and zero-point scaling we consider just the 13 hosts with multiple events in the SH0ES study \citep{2022ApJ...934L...7R}.
 The rms scatter of 0.278 mag corresponds to an uncertainty of $13.6\%$ in distance.
 This large scatter is puzzling, especially since peculiar velocities are removed as a factor with events in a common host.
-By comparison, \citet{2019ApJ...887..106A} and \citet{2021ApJ...912...71B} contend that the scatter they find with conventional light curve fitters at optical bands correspond to $\sim 7\%$ in distance, with improvements to $5\%$ with inclusion of infrared photometry or spectral matching (``twins embedding") respectively.
+By comparison, \citet{2019ApJ...887..106A} and \citet{2021ApJ...912...71B} contend that the scatter they find with conventional light-curve fitters at optical bands correspond to $\sim 7\%$ in distance, with improvements to $5\%$ with the inclusion of infrared photometry or spectral matching ({\it twins embedding}) respectively.